skyronic/laravel-file-generator/README.md

 #### Getting a namespace from path

 Namespaces are a bit tricky, since they need to render forward-slashes.
-Cookie contains a simple format helper which can generate a namespace from a given file path.
+FileGenerator contains a simple format helper which can generate a namespace from a given file path.
 It uses the laravel `app` directory and `App` namespace by default.

 ```
 // $path = "app/Support/Helpers/AwesomeHelper.php"